 (2) Equivolume (Oscillator/Indicator)

-• Ignores open and close price
+• Ignores open and close prices

 (3) Chaikin Money Flow (CMF)

-• CMF confirms price trends and shows trend divergences
+• Confirms price trends and identifies divergences

 (4) Chaikin Oscillator

-• Confirms the price trend and shows trend divergences
+• Confirms price trends and highlights divergences

 (5) Open Interest